 Natural, elegant, stylish, bold, adventurous, candid, documentary, and Epic for those images on Mt.
 Everest, on top of Yosemite’s cliffs, or in the blizzard freezing ice caves of Alaska.

-I said yes to some friends weddings in 2009, and from there, friends told friends who told friends.
-Suddenly, I’m getting voted best photographer of Sacramento in 2010 via KCRA A-List, traveling here and there, across the nation, getting booked up.
+I said yes to some of my friends weddings in 2009, and from there, friends told friends who told friends.
+Suddenly, I’m getting booked up, being voted best photographer in Sacramento, and traveling across the nation to photograph forty weddings.

 I am well connected to many great photographers in the photographic industry, locally and nationally, who would come to my aid if something were to happen, just as I would on their behalf.
 My wife has a list of photographers to call just in case something were to happen.
 Even if I were in an accident or I became horribly sick, I’m pretty pain tolerant.
 I would probably show up with a broken leg.
 If I die before your wedding, chances are slim, but hopefully you’ll have compassion on me, and of course my family.

 Yes, every wedding couple gets full-sized JPEG’s to print without any watermarks via download.
 The higher packages offer a USB stick on top of the download.

 Plan for 6-8 weeks.
 I shoot upwards of 40 weddings and elopements in a year plus engagement shoots, adventure shoots, and other requests, while also traveling, with a family and three daughters to raise.
 While I may deliver in 3-4 weeks for smaller weddings or engagement sessions, expect 6-8 weeks for most of the year between April and November.